kumar-gyanendra/PYTHON_BUILDS/README.md

 **PYTHON_BUILDS** is a structured collection of Python solutions to coding problems from various competitive programming and interview preparation platforms.
 This repository serves as a personal practice archive where I solve, store, and review problems to improve my Python skills, strengthen my logic, and prepare for technical assessments.

-The goal of this repository is to:
+The goal of this repository is to:-

 - Build a strong foundation in Python problem-solving
 - Practice algorithms and data structures through real coding challenges